tjpel/ProteomicsAnalysisPipeline/README.md

 ### Installation
 This pipeline requires various widely available python packages to run.
 These packages and versions are outlined in the `requirements.txt` file.
 These can be easily installed in the following ways:

-First, install Python version 3.12 or later.
+First, install Python version 3.12 or later.<br>
-Next, install the necessary packages using one of the following methods:
+Next, install the necessary packages using one of the following methods:<br>
-    Pip: `pip install -r requirements.txt`
+    Pip: `pip install -r requirements.txt`<br>
-    Conda: With an active conda environment, `conda install --file requirements.txt` Finally, if you wish to create `.svg` visualization files, you must install the following library through pip.
+    Conda: With an active conda environment, `conda install --file requirements.txt`<br>
+Finally, if you wish to create `.svg` visualization files, you must install the following library through pip.<br>
     `pip install kaleido`

 ### Data and Directory Preparation